bachar157/linkon/README.md

 - User authentication with local storage.
 - Dynamic profile sidebar with user information.
-- Feed section that allows posting and displays a feed of posts.
 - Suggestions column that shows potential connections.
-- Responsive design for various screen sizes.

 ## Technologies Used